PaulDance/xr/README.md

 `xr` shell function.
 Type `xr help` to get started with a more detailed overview of its capacities.

+The usual workflow is as such:

+ * Run `xr <uuid>` where `<uuid>` is a given submission's identificator as listed on the iteration page.
+This will: download the submission, go to its directory, potentially force-activate, compile and run all the available unit tests.
+ * If you wish you may then run the tests again using `xr test`.
+ * Run `xr bench` to automatically import, compile and run benchmarks if they exist for the current track and exercise.
+ * Run `xr notes` to display the mentoring notes for the current exercise.
+ * Run `xr edit` in order to open the mentoring notes for the current exercise using the configured text editor.
+ * When done for the day, you may run `xr clean` in order to remove all downloaded exercise submissions.

 ## Contributing

 See the [contributing guidelines](CONTRIBUTING.md).